 Perhaps the most common type of medical practice email, and possibly one that you send quite regularly already.
 With a promotion email, the purpose is to educate your readers on any special offers you’re running at the time.

-Whether you’re getting people to refer your practice to their family and friends, or marketing any other opportunities your business is running, if you’re not sending targeted promotional emails, you’re missing out on some serious business.
+Whether you’re getting people to refer your practice to their family and friends or marketing any other opportunities your business is running, you’re missing out on some serious business if you’re not sending targeted promotional emails.

 #2 – Detailing a New Service

-Whenever you start offering a new service within your practice, or you have a new product that people might be interested in, it’s important that you’re emailing out to your mailing list to let them know you’re offering it.
+Whenever you start offering a new service within your practice or have a new product that people might be interested in, you must be emailing out to your mailing list to let them know you’re offering it.
 Otherwise, how else is anybody going to know?

 For this, you should be organizing your mailing list in target audiences for the best result.
-After all, guys are not going to be interested in feminine services, and visa versa.
+After all, guys are not going to be interested in feminine services and vice versa.
 You may also want to organize this into a monthly email if you’re a growing practice consistently offering new things.

 This same rule applies to both services and new products.
-If you’re releasing a lot of new products and services, it might be worth adding them all into one email to save bombarding your users which can ultimately result in people unsubscribing or opting out from your mailing lists.
+If you’re releasing many new products and services, it might be worth adding them all into one email to save bombarding your users, which can ultimately result in people unsubscribing or opting out from your mailing lists.